footworkjs/footwork-documentation/docs/router-outlets.md

 });
 ```

+The `onComplete` callback will trigger once all of the following have been satisfied:

+1. The outlet itself has finished loading.
+2. All nested children of the outlet have been resolved and bound.
+3. A [minimum transition](#transition-integer) time has transpired (if specified).

 !!!
 Note "onComplete router outlet config"
     If you also provide an `onComplete` callback as a *global outlet option* on a router config, then it is called *in addition to* any `onComplete` callback you may provide on the outlet itself: